tylerbutler/tylerbutler.com/posts/2007/(p) 2007-08-21 lessons-from-a-street-performer.md

 planning to reveal it to her later on.
 His intention was by no means to steal her watch, but when she ran off so unexpectedly he didn't know what to do.

-So people, if you wind up in a street performer's act, please just be good- natured about it and participate.
+So people, if you wind up in a street performer's act, please just be good-natured about it and participate.
 It's really not that hard.